pavo-etc/smawler/README.md

-# Smawler, a crawler for small websites
+# Smawler, a crawler for the small web

 A crawler where each domain must be whitelisted.